kinianlo/discopro/README.md

 # discopro
 A package to support running QNLP experiments involving anaphora.
 This package is meant to be used with [discopy](https://github.com/oxford-quantum-group/discopy).
+An interactive demo can be found [here](http://discox.herokuapp.com/).

 ### Installation
 #### Method 1